chapshaun/linux/README.md

 # Linux-Packages
+Here are some various
+- dotfiles
+- packages
+- notes
-Here are some various programs that I use in all of my Linux machines.
+I use for all my debian and arch based distros.
-- apt-get is only with Debian based distros.
-- pacman is used for Arch linux